aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 #### Publishing advisories

 We will create a new repository, dedicated to host the advisories file.
+Using a CODEOWNERS file, we will restrict the permission to approve PRs only to SDMs.
 As usual, any change to this file will have to be published as a PR and approved to be merged.
 The file will contain a list of advisories, each having the following
 fields: